 Situated on the edge of the Balcones Canyonlands in the heart of central Texas is an unusual farm.
-If you were to stumble upon this particular farm, you wouldn't find corn or cotton, you'd find corpses.
+If you were to stumble upon this particular farm, you wouldn't find corn or cotton, you'd find human remains.
 In cages.
 This isn't the plot of a horror movie and there's no need to call law enforcement.
 It's a legitimate human decomposition research facility known by locals as the Body Farm.

 Here, students study the differing effects of the elements on a deceased human body.
 Scientists can learn a lot from observing the decay of the human body.
 The knowledge gained at the farm impacts criminal court cases as well as medical science.

-If you think this all is horrifying, then it will shock you to learn that there is more than one Body Farm in Texas.
+If you think this all is horrifying, then it will shock you to learn that there is more than one Texan Body Farm.
 In fact, there are six body farms nationwide.
 The University of Tennessee established the first one in 1980.
 There are also facilities in Illinois, North Carolina, and Colorado.
 Body farms are not legal in Europe.
 The first one outside of the United States opened just last year in Australia.

 Located outside Huntsville, Sam Houston State University, known for its Criminal Justice school, runs the Southeast Texas Applied Forensic Science Facility or STAFS Facility.
 Though it's a comparable set up, the STAFS Facility yields dissimilar results from its Central Texas counterpart.
 That's because the subtropical climate of the Texas Gulf Coast has a different impact on decomposition.

 There are currently about 50 bodies in various states of decay at the Freeman Ranch facility.
 They won't run out any time soon though.
 There are around 200 living people who plan to donate their bodies to this research effort once they pass away.

 If you have a strong stomach and want to see some pictures from inside the FARF at the Freeman Ranch, check out this article from the Texas Tribune.